Manpreet-Singh-2004/Common-and-Basics-Codes/Express_Explain.md

 ```bash
 npm run dev
 ```
-to run. in `package.json` you can find the script -:
+to run.
+In `package.json` you can find the script -:

 ```js
 "scripts": {